Uzlopak/blog/case.md

 already be validated and enriched with all the data it needs.
 So if we need to support strings, Buffers and other non-stream-objects, we can transform them first to a stream, and then pass them to the `ThrottleStream`.
-In my opinion it is for the first iteration enough to handle streams.
+In my opinion it would be enough for the first iteration to handle streams.
 Because, lets be honest, in which cases do we actually need throttling?
 Were in the wild do we see throttled downloads?
 One-Click-Hosters and Video-Streaming-Platforms.
 They don't throttle the output of their rest api calls, but they throttle their file downloads.
-We can assume, that developers, who want to throttle downloads, will use it for file downloads.
+We can assume, that developers will use it for throttling file downloads.

 But we know already, that we just need to transform Buffers and strings to streams.

-So next iteration of the `example-throttle.js`
+So next iteration of the `example-throttling.js`

 ```js
 'use strict'